python-discord/code-jam-5/practical_porcupines/README.md

 ### Mini-project Notice

 ***Please note that `discord_bot` or `flask_webportal` communicate **only** though the api, not just calling a shared function.
-The only shared infomation between these 3 projects is a config as not to collide with each others hosting and 2 exeptions that are 2x `class ExceptionName: pass`.
+The only shared infomation between these 3 projects is a config as not to collide with each others hosting and a couple of exeptions that are 2x `class ExceptionName: pass`.
 Therefore in 10 minutes, you could easily seperate these 3 mini-projects into seperate repositories.***

 ### Dataset Acknowledgement